 As of December 26, 2009, we have \$650 million in senior secured credit facilities, consisting of a \$350 million revolving credit facility maturing in February 2011 and a \$300 million term loan maturing in September 2012.
 Interest on the revolving credit facility is based, at our option, on a rate equal to prime plus a margin, which fluctuates from 0% to 0.375%, or LIBOR plus a margin, which fluctuates from 0.75% to 1.50%, determined quarterly based on consolidated total debt to consolidated EBITDA for the most recent trailing 12-month period.
 As of December 26, 2009, the applicable interest rate on the revolving credit facility related to base rate borrowings was 3.38%, and the applicable interest rate related to LIBOR rate borrowings was 1.49%.
-Interest on the term loan is based, at our option, on a rate equal to LIBOR plus a margin, which fluctuates from 1.50% to 1.75%, or the prime rate plus a margin, which fluctuates from 0.50% to 0.75%.
+Interest on the term loan is based, at our option, on a rate equal to LIBOR plus a margin, which fluctuates from 1.50% to 1.75 %, or the prime rate plus a margin, which fluctuates from 0.50% to 0.75%.
 As of December 26, 2009, interest was calculated on the term loan based on a rate equal to LIBOR plus a margin.
-As of December 26, 2009, interest was calculated on the term loan based on a rate equal to LIBOR rate borrowings was 1.74%.
+As of December 26, 2009, the applicable interest rate related to base rate borrowings was 3.75%, and the applicable interest rate related to LIBOR rate borrowings was 1.74%.
 The term loan is payable in quarterly installments of \$750,000, and contains mandatory prepayment provisions when we have excess cash flow, with the balance payable in September 2012.
 As of December 26, 2009, \$267.8 million of the term loan was outstanding.